 As a result of the transient military lifestyle, I have lived in five states spanning the continent from east to west coasts as well as overseas, and acquired a skill set unique to the military lifestyle: I am highly adaptable, adept at hitting the ground running, and expert at quickly immersing myself in new communities.
-As a result, I have earned a graduate degree and seamlessly transitioned into new professional roles without notable employment gaps.
+As a result, I have earned a graduate degree and seamlessly transitioned into new professional roles.
 In addition to a master’s degree in English, earned with distinction, I also possess seven years of experience teaching undergraduate writing courses in online, hybrid, and traditional classroom settings.

 George Mason University